How a Secret Jewish Group Documented Nazi Atrocities in Hopes Their Archive Would ‘Scream the Truth at the World'

 They also carefully documented Nazi atrocities and smuggled painstakingly documented reports of mass murder out of the ghetto via the Polish underground, in hopes that those reports would prompt someone to come to their rescue.
 But rescue did not come.

 In just eight weeks, starting in July of 1942, 300,000 people from the ghetto, the largest Jewish community in the world, were shipped off to their deaths at Treblinka.
 During that terrible time, when Jewish policemen brutally deported their fellow Jews under threat of the deportation of their own wives and children, members of the Oyneg Shabes not only continued to write eyewitness accounts of the unfolding disaster, but managed to bury the first cache of their archive in ten metal boxes.
-Later, on the eve of the Warsaw Ghetto Uprising, in April 1943, the very few Oyneg Shabes members who remained in the ghetto buried the second cache in two milk cans.
-One 19-year-old who helped to bury the archive wrote, “I hope to live to see the time when the great treasure will be dug up and scream the truth at the world.”
+Later, another cache was buried in two milk cans, and on the eve of the Warsaw Ghetto Uprising, in April 1943, the very few Oyneg Shabes members who remained in the ghetto buried a third set.

 Because of the need for extreme caution and secrecy — the Nazis did not look favorably upon any form of resistance — Ringelblum entrusted the location of the collection to only three other people.
 This way, if a member of the Oyneg Shabes were arrested and tortured, he or she could not divulge the location of the archive.
 In the end, only three members of the Oyneg Shabes survived the war.
 Emanuel Ringelblum was not one of them.
 Along with his wife and son and the 30-some people with whom they had been hiding for nine months in an underground bunker on the Aryan side of Warsaw, he was shot and killed when they were betrayed to the Nazis.
 Of the three members of the Oyneg Shabes who did survive, only Hersh Wasser, who had jumped off a train bound for Treblinka, knew where the archive was buried.

 German bombardments had flattened the Ghetto, leaving only a heap of rubble.
 As Rachel Auerbach, another of the three survivors later wrote, it was difficult to tell where a street had been let alone find a certain building.
 Understanding that the buried archive was a national treasure, Auerbach and Wasser persisted.
-In 1946, navigating using a single standing church spire and pre-war aerial maps, Wasser led an interested group of rescuers to 68 Nowpolipki Street, the site of what had once been a Jewish school where the archive had been buried.
+In 1946, navigating using a single standing church spire and pre-war aerial maps, Wasser led an interested group of rescuers to 68 Nowolipki Street, the site of what had once been a Jewish school where the archive had been buried.
 Digging down to the basement, as Auerbach described, “was like an archeological expedition.”
 She despaired, wondering if anything would be found.

 But when they tunneled down to the basement, they found 10 metal boxes.
 And in 1950, Polish construction workers building new apartment buildings on the site accidentally found two milk cans stuffed with precious documents.
 These included Emanuel Ringelblum’s own daily diary and his essay explaining the goals, methods and spirit of Oyneg Shabes.
 The third cache, containing eyewitness accounts of the period leading up the Warsaw Ghetto Uprising, has still not been found.
 It is believed by some scholars to be under what is now the Chinese Embassy in Warsaw, but an attempt to locate it was unsuccessful.